Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 better loading.
 CM — added Observed Limitation: appears to re-sharpen salience.
 Operator Agency — added "Operator Closed Topic".
 Other components unchanged from v1.2.*

+*Change note (v1.4): Added Canonical Pinning tag convention to Ontology Anchor (adapted from the Qwen fork).
+Added Hedge Density Floor to the Alignment Governor, targeting Claude's actually-observed drift vector (caveat-stacking), distinct from other forks' Floor Checks.
+Added Boundary Condition Check to AC Lite (adapted from the Qwen fork).
+Replaced the open-ended behavioral-accounting description in the CVR note with an evidence-bound checklist (adapted from the Qwen fork's CVR questions) and named the self-audit-theater risk explicitly.
+Added a rationale note distinguishing this fork's qualitative calibration from the Qwen fork's numeric calibration.
+All other component functions unchanged from v1.3.*